yandex-cloud/docs/en/logging/operations/retention-period.md

    To access a log group, use its name or unique ID.
 To find them, [get](./list.md) a list of log groups in the folder.

-   {% note info %}

-   The record retention period can only be specified in hours, minutes, or seconds.
-For example, `1h` or `1440m`.

-   {% endnote %}

    To update the period for retaining records in a [log group](../concepts/log-group.md), run the command:

    ```